jlevy/the-art-of-command-line/README.md

 - `lshw`, `lscpu`, `lspci`, `lsusb`, `dmidecode`: hardware information, including CPU, BIOS, RAID, graphics, devices, etc.

 - `fortune`, `ddate`, and `sl`: um, well, it depends on whether you consider steam locomotives and Zippy quotations "useful"

+## MacOS only

+These are items relevant *only* on MacOS.

+- Package management with `brew` (Homebrew) and/or `port` (MacPorts).
+These can be used to install on MacOS many of the above commands.

+- Copy output of any command with `pbcopy` and paste input with `pbpaste`.

+- To open a file with a desktop app, use `open` or `open -a /Applications/Whatever.app`.

+- Spotlight: Search files with `mdfind` and list metadata (such as photo EXIF info) with `mdls`.

+- Be aware MacOS is based on BSD Unix, and many commands (for example `ps`, `ls`, `tail`, `awk`, `sed`) have many subtle variations from Linux, which is largely influenced by System V-style Unix and GNU tools.
+You can often tell the difference by noting a man page has the heading "BSD General Commands Manual."
+In some cases GNU versions can be installed, too (such as `gawk` and `gsed` for GNU awk and sed).

 ## More resources